flyingmachine/brave-clojure-web/content/3-basic-emacs.md

 ## Continue Learning

-Emacs is one of the oldest editors still in use, and its adherents often approach the fanatical in their enthusiasm for it.
+Emacs is one of the longest-lived editors, and its adherents often approach the fanatical in their enthusiasm for it.
 It can be awkward to use at first, but stick with it and you will be amply rewarded over your lifetime.

 Personally, I feel inspired whenever I open Emacs.
 Like a craftsman entering his workshop, I feel a realm of possibility open before me.
 I